 Over the course of the keypair setup, you will be asked to provide a secure passphrase.
 It is best to take some time now to determine this passphrase.
 It should be highly unique and highly secure.
 If you have any trouble creating a super secure password you can remember, use a Diceware passphrase.

-On the key selection screen the option to create a new key and click Next
+- On the key selection screen, indicate you want to create a new key and click Next

-Select the account you want to use and provide your secure passphrase
+- Select the account you want to use and provide you secure passphrase:

 - After the key generation is complete, save your “Revocation Certificate” to a secure location; you will be prompted to do this; further explanation follows